-The New Zealand government requires working holiday makers to have at least NZ$4200 (not including the funds necessary for a return flight).
-It is not advisable to arrive with less than this, as funds can be depleted quickly during periods without employment.
+The New Zealand government requires working holiday makers to have proof of funds of at least NZ$4,200 or the equivalent in another currency (not including the extra funds necessary for a return flight).
+It is not advisable to arrive with less than this, as your savings can run out quickly, especially during periods without employment.

-If you don’t have sufficient savings, consider volunteering with WWOOF, Workaway, or HelpX first upon arrival.
-You won’t receive a paycheck, but accommodation and meals are provided by the host.
+If you don’t have lots of savings, consider volunteering with WWOOF, Workaway, or HelpX.
+You won’t receive paychecks, but accommodation and meals are provided by the host.
 It can also act as local work experience for your subsequent job search.

 What are some of the inevitable expenses upon arrival?